Reducing Impaired Driving Recidivism (RIDR)

 Lawyers for RIDR DUI Diversion in Hillsborough County, FL

 After an arrest for a first-time and non-aggravated DUI offense, contact an experienced DUI defense attorney at Sammis Law Firm to find out how the new diversion program might impact your case.
 For a first-time offender, this diversion program might provide a good way to avoid a DUI conviction.
-By entering the program, you can have adjudication withheld which might make you eligible to seal the entire record after your probation is terminated.

 What is Reducing Impaired Driving Recidivism (RIDR) Initiative?